ChibaPet/mutt-procmail-mailboxes/README.md

 ```

 The items in the list are in the order in which you want Mutt to present
 them, with the desired keyword for identifying the list.
-When you've
-subscribed to a new list, you add a new line to this file, and run the
-'filters' script, which will build your .procmailrc file.
-For the example
-given, the procmail rules would start off as follows:
+The current
+keywords and their expansions are:

 ```
-MAILDIR=$HOME/mail/
-DEFAULT=$HOME/mail/
-LOGFILE=$HOME/.filterlog
-LOGABSTRACT=all

-:0:
-*^Sender:.*shadowpeople-bounces
-shadowpeople/

-:0:
-*^List-ID:.*announce-list
-announce-list/

-:0:
-*^X-Loop:.*native
-native/

-...
+sender Sender:.*
+xloop X-Loop:.*
+listid List-ID:.*
+rss X-RSS-Feed:.*
+to To:.*
+from From:.*
+deliveredto Delivered-To:.*
 ```

+When you want to have an entry just for Mutt, with no corresponding
+Procmail entry, you can use some other keyword that's not on the list.
+A
+safe example would be `none`.

+When you've subscribed to a new list, you add a new line to this file, and
+run the 'filters' script, which will build your .procmailrc file.

 When you start Mutt, instead of a hardcoded `mailboxes` list, it will ssh
 to your mail server and run the `mailboxes` script, which dynamically